-Spartanburg Housing Authority is a public housing agency in Spartanburg, South Carolina that participates in the Section 8 Housing Choice Voucher, and Public Housing programs.
+Spartanburg Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, and Homeownership programs.

-As of the most recent VMS report, Spartanburg Housing Authority manages 2,103 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Spartanburg Housing Authority manages 2,123 active Housing Choice Vouchers.

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 24% having issued approximately 86 vouchers in the past year.
 The average voucher holder has received housing benefits for 5 years and 5 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 30 months on the waiting list1.